 Looking Through the Eyes of Women

 Ai-jen Poo, director of the National Domestic Workers Alliance, talks with Marianne Schnall, founder of feminist.com, about the importance of recognizing the value of women’s work and women’s point of view in order to transform our world.
+Explore more from the What's Possible interview series with some of today's top women leaders.

 Marianne: When you hear the term power, what does it bring up in you?
 How do you define power?